-The 2009 Acura MDX continues the MDX's commitment of advancing SUV safety.
-Standard features include dual-stage, dual-threshold front airbags, active head restraints for driver and front passenger, side curtain airbags and driver knee bolsters.
-In addition, the MDX features the Advanced Compatibility Engineering™ (ACE™) body structure, designed to disperse frontal collision forces and improve car-to-car collision safety.
+The 2010 Acura MDX continues the MDX's commitment of advancing SUV safety.
+Standard features include dual-stage, multiple-threshold front airbags, active head restraints for driver and front passenger, front seat belts with automatic tensioning system with load limiters, side curtain airbags and driver knee bolsters.
+In addition, the MDX features the Advanced Compatibility Engineering™ (ACE™) body structure, designed to disperse frontal collision forces to better protect the passenger cabin and improve car-to-car collision safety.

 Specific Safety Targets

-- Newly upgraded FMVSS208 frontal and FMVSS301 rear collision standards implemented by the federal government
+- Newly upgraded FMVSS 208 occupant crash protection (frontal collision) and FMVSS 301 fuel system integrity (rear collision) standards implemented by the federal government

-- 5-Star* rating in National Highway Traffic Safety Administration (NHTSA) NCAP frontal crash and SINCAP side impact crash tests
+- 5-Star crash safety rating in National Highway Traffic Safety Administration (NHTSA) frontal crash and SINCAP side impact crash tests*

 - GOOD ratings in Insurance Institute for Highway Safety (IIHS) Frontal Offset, Side Impact and head restraint tests